7 tips for avoiding house sitting disasters

 - A swimming pool turns green

 Think about what action you could take in each scenario.
-This might prompt additional questions at the handover.
+This might prompt additional questions at both the house sit interview stage or at the handover.

 2. Put together a list of emergency contacts